toAlice/toy-fridgerator/README.md

 OpenSCAD project

+## assembly

+everything glue.
+drill holes through the heatsinks so u can use screws to mount them.

 ## materials

 two 8mm * 10mm hinges.
-six 5V 1A 30mm*30mm*5mm TECs.
+six 5V 1A 30mm \* 30mm \* 5mm TECs.
 a 5V power supply.
 four 30mm fans at lower front.
-four 40mm*10mm*5mm magnets.
+four 40mm \* 10mm \* 5mm magnets.
-two 96mm*150mm vapor chambers.
+two 96mm * 150mm vapor chambers.
 see `main.scad` for more details.

 ## note

 it's hot.
-its huge.
+it's huge.
-its power hungry.
+it's power hungry.
 i'm not building it.
-there's no guarantee it would work.
+there's no guarantee it would even work.
 don't try it at home or anyone else's home.

 ## Screenshots